 |NDA Syllabus for General Ability Test|

 The NDA 2020 exam is just approximately three weeks away and in the light of the COVID-19 pandemic, many things are uncertain including the surety of the pre-assigned exam dates.
-However, till date there is no news of the NDA 1 2020 exam being postponed and hence, without further ado, it is high time that you start studying.
+However, to date there is no news of the NDA 1 2020 exam being postponed and hence, without further ado, it is high time that you start studying.

-A few tricks and having a proper study plan throughout the day everyday will help you to ace the test.
+A few tricks and having a proper study plan throughout the day every day will help you to ace the test.

 For math, science and English, refer NCERT books from class 6-12 in these subjects.
 Practice the questions here regularly and these are the easiest books to clear your conception on the subjects.

 For English grammar and current affairs, dedicate at least an hour every day to thoroughly read through the daily newspaper.
 National newspaper like “The Hindu” is the best choice for this purpose.

 Dedicate 1-2hours every day to solve previous year questions, especially for math and science sections.

 If you are really determined about cracking this exam and getting into the army, start your preparations as early as in class 9 or 10.
 The last-minute preparation can help you revise all the necessary chapters, but your determination for years even before you reach the eligible age will help you ace every stage.